Michoel-89/html-basics/README.md

 Welcome to your guide for learning the basics of HTML and passing a set of tests that check the structure of your HTML code.
 HTML is the language used to create web pages, and it's an excellent skill to have.

 ## Getting Started
-If this is your first time install node with these commands otherwise skip
+If this is your first time, install node with these commands.
+[Otherwise skip](#my-target-line)

 ```bash
 curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.0/install.sh | bash